jaybaird/python-bloomfilter/README.rst

-pybloom
+pybloom2
 =======

 .. image:: https://travis-ci.org/jaybaird/python-bloomfilter.svg?branch=master
     :target: https://travis-ci.org/jaybaird/python-bloomfilter

-``pybloom`` is a module that includes a Bloom Filter data structure along with an implmentation of Scalable Bloom Filters as discussed in:
+``pybloom2`` is a module that includes a Bloom Filter data structure along with an implmentation of Scalable Bloom Filters as discussed in:

 P. Almeida, C.Baquero, N. Preguiça, D. Hutchison, Scalable Bloom Filters,